LedgerHQ/app-boilerplate/README.md

 ### Loading on a physical device

-This step will vary slightly depending on your platform.
+You can This step will vary slightly depending on your platform.

 :information_source: Your physical device must be connected, unlocked and the screen showing the dashboard (not inside an application).